-A great emphasis is placed on your personal statement at all UK universities, and Oxbridge is no different.
+A huge importance is placed on your personal statement at all UK universities, and Oxbridge schools are no different.
 Ensure you highlight your academic pedigree and what experience you have – both practical and theoretical – in the subject you are applying to.

 The tutorial system is a particular advantage of Oxbridge, but is by no means suited to all potential students.
 Students at Oxford and Cambridge benefit from highly personalised teaching time with experts in their field.
 Oxford refers to these sessions as “tutorials” while Cambridge calls them “supervisions”.
 Oxford and Cambridge courses tend to be traditionally academic with formal assessment often entirely based on examinations.

 If you are you interested in applying for a undergraduate or postgraduate course at Oxbridge, arrange your free consultation with SI-UK in Delhi, Mumbai, Bangalore, Chennai or Pune today.

 I sincerely thank SI-UK for getting me accepted to UCL.
 The MSc in Urban Development and Planning is extremely competitive, but the right guidance provided by SI-UK made my dream of studying at University College London a reality.
 The services were exceptional from beginning to end.

 Rashmi Lakshanya Urban Development and Planning at University College London